cartrawler/mobility-sdk-docs/IOS.md

 ## IOS Integration

-MobilitySDK has been implemented as iOS dynamic Framework that is installed using CocoaPods.
+MobilitySDK has been implemented as an iOS dynamic Framework that is installed using CocoaPods.

-1. Add the following line to your `Podfile` and run `pod install`:
+1. Add the following line to your `Podfile` and run `pod install` or `pod update`:

 ```
 pod 'MobilitySDK', :git => 'https://github.com/cartrawler/mobility-sdk-pods'